Beware, this is a long post. I’m really trying to finish up my story so I made my topic larger this time. It may have been a bad idea…

 Sometimes during therapy I’d just practice sitting down in a chair and getting back up.
 This worked on a functional activity that I needed to get better at, I currently I needed assistance standing up, and it worked on building my quad muscles.
 They were kind of like modified squats.

 We walked everywhere in Mary Free Bed, St. Mary’s hospital, and the cancer center.
 We tried to encounter as many different types of flooring surfaces and obstacles as possible.
 One session we walked to a ramp that connected two parts of the hospital.
 We practiced walking up and down the ramp.

 It was a strange feeling trying to account for the pull in gravity on my muscles.
-I notice now when I walk up or down an incline that is feels different than walking on flat ground, but then I felt unbelievable unstable.
-I felt on the verge of tumbling down the ramp.
+I notice now when I walk up or down an incline that is feels different than walking on flat ground, but then I felt unbelievably unstable.
+The feeling of being just about to fall was constant as I walked on the ramp.
 I wish I could go back and see myself walking down the ramp.
 Did I look as out of control as I felt?